matthieu-hackwitharts/Win32_Offensive_Cheatsheet/README.md

 ## Import Address Table (IAT)

-- The PE loader doesn't know what address is corresponding to which function (again more with ASLR) : Let's call IAT to save us
+- The PE loader doesn't know what address is corresponding to which function : let's call IAT to save us
 - Defined in IMAGE_IMPORT_DIRECTORY struct:
 ```c
 typedef struct _IMAGE_IMPORT_DESCRIPTOR {